Ice-cream, Christmas themed swimwear, Beach and BBQs? Yes Please!

 Christmas in the Park

-Generally, on Xmas eve, you will find somewhere in every town doing a ‘Christmas in the Park’ event.
+Generally, on Christmas eve, you will find somewhere in every town doing a ‘Christmas in the Park’ event.
 Everyone takes a picnic blanket and some snacks and goes along to sing all the traditional Christmas songs and get into the festive spirit.

 Fun fact: Christmas songs in NZ & Australia still include Frosty the Snowman & Let it Snow… How ironic.
 Santa also still wears his full kit.
 Poor guy really needs a summer outfit!